 So we found ourselves at the New Berlin Diner.

-The coffee was good, not great and not bad.
+The coffee at the New Berlin Diner was good, not great and not bad.
 It was average.
-The waitress brought plenty of refills and I got more than one refill (something that apparently isn’t common in NJ).
+The waitress brought plenty of refills, and I got more than one refill (something that isn’t common in NJ).

-I was pleasantly surprised with the menu.
+I was pleasantly surprised by the menu of the New Berlin Diner.
 The menu could have been more massive than the diner itself.
 I don’t know if a restaurant counts as a diner if the menu isn’t big.
-I expected a more greasy style diner menu (to go with the atmosphere) but they have everything from seafood to salad to breakfast to sandwiches.
+I expected a more greasy style diner menu (to go with the atmosphere), but they have everything from seafood to salad to breakfast to sandwiches.

-I ordered the Greek salad with chicken and a side of over easy eggs with toast.
+I ordered the Greek salad with chicken and a side of over-easy eggs with toast.

 The eggs were good.
-It’s hard to have bad eggs and I enjoyed them.
-They didn’t have any pita bread but the toast was an okay alternative.
+It’s hard to have bad eggs, and I enjoyed them.
+They didn’t have any pita bread, but the toast was an okay alternative.

 Questions for you:

-Have you ever been in an only cable car style diner?
+Have you ever been in an only cable car-style diner?